epic-gateway/true-ingress/test/ebpf/README.md

 Variation of `basic/test_01.sh` which setup service on *Node1* (same network).
 TC attached and configured on both **EGW** and **Node1**.

-Configure tunnel with empty *remote ip:port* and wait for GUE Ping to fill *remote ip:port*.
+- Configure tunnel with empty *remote ip:port* and wait for GUE Ping to fill *remote ip:port*.
-Setup HTTP service and forwarding.
+- Setup HTTP service and forwarding.
-Send HTTP request from client to *proxy ip:port*:
+- Send HTTP request from client to *proxy ip:port*:

+Run:

     ./test_07.sh